Top 8 Time-Saving Outdoor Garden Power Tools

 Models with fixed-arm hammers are more efficient at grinding leaves but are easily damaged by rocks and other debris.
 Hinged-arm flail models can ride over rocks and obstacles, but they’re not quite as powerful as their counterparts.

-Whether you have a mountain of leaves to shred during fall cleanup or just a few piles throughout the year, these leaf mulchers and shredders are a great way to reduce waste and return nutrients back to the soil.
+Whether you have a mountain of leaves to shred during fall cleanup or just a few piles throughout the year, these leaf and twig shredders are a great way to reduce waste and return nutrients back to the soil.

 Tip: Leaf shredders are best suited for soft material, so avoid running branches and other tough debris through the machine.